Get the Glossary

 As we know, there is still a stigma around mental health issues in the U.S. Many people suffering from these symptoms don’t want to talk about them the same way they may talk about a physical illness.
 A solution is to offer remote employees the help they need by providing access to anonymous mental health services and support that they can readily access at any time.

 One great way to do this is through telemedicine, which includes mental health services.
-For example, here at Justworks, we offer access to Talkspace to our employees and our customers.
-This teletherapy platform provides secure and anonymous online therapy, where users can access confidential help from professionals, any time of day.
+Teletherapy platforms provide secure and anonymous online therapy, where users can access confidential help from professionals, any time of day.

 Finally, employers might consider an Employee Assistance Program, or EAP.
 An EAP can help small businesses and their employees with a variety of issues in and out of the workplace, including mental health services and employee assistance.